allegravia/python-programming-bologna-master/lessons/introductions/computational-thinking-and-programming.md

 - Computational thinking (CT) rather than "just computer programming skills"

-- Looking at a problem in a way that a computer can helo people to solve it
+- Looking at a problem in a way that a computer can help people to solve it

 - Formulating problems in a way that enables us to use a computer to help solve them